LangilleLab/microbiome_helper/README.md

         run_pear.pl -p 4 -o stitched_reads raw_miseq_data/* >pear.log

-3. Convert FASTQ stitched files to FASTA
+3. Convert FASTQ stitched files to FASTA AND remove any sequences that have an 'N' in them.

         run_fastq_to_fasta.pl -p -o fasta_files stitched_reads/*.assembled.*